stephanesallaberry/test/README.md

   run unit and UI tests.
 - When PR is accepted, code gets merged to develop -> bitrise CI will run tests and send coverage to sonarcloud.io
-- When develop is merged into preprod -> bitrise CI will build an APK and upload it to firebase app distribution and send it to "testers" group.
+- When develop is merged into staging -> bitrise CI will build an APK and upload it to firebase app distribution and send it to "testers" group.
-- When preprod is merged into main ->  bitrise CI will build a signed AAB and upload it to google play console on production track, but will not publish it (just to be safe).
+- When staging is merged into main ->  bitrise CI will build a signed AAB and upload it to google play console on production track, but will not publish it (just to be safe).
 Someone will have to manually click on "publish".
 You can check the apk generated at the same time to test your app one last time.